TLeonardUK/MicroBuild/README.md

 Extension documentation is available on our wiki page <a href="https://github.com/TLeonardUK/MicroBuild/wiki">Here</a>.

 ## License
-MicroBuild is free software and is distributed under GPL.
+MicroBuild is free software and is distributed under GPL (version 3).
 If you need distribution under another license, shoot me a message.